jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 ```
 {% endtab %}

-Copy the data of the query to the offline machine.
+When the funds arrived copy the UTXO data to your offline machine.

 {% tab title="online" %}
 ```bash